EnzoBnl/enzobnl/spark.md

 ## The OMM Zone

-Spark is designed to deal with any size of input data, even with poorly partitioned one having partition sizes completely exceeding the
+Spark is designed to deal with any size of input data, even with poorly partitioned one having partition sizes completely exceeding your executors execution memory.
+Thus you may quite often need to face OutOfMemoryException
 ___
 refs:
 - [SO post by Nikolay Vasiliev](https://stackoverflow.com/a/45570944/6580080)